Staughton Lynd: Personal life

 Lynd married Alice Niles in 1951.
-They had three children and were married until Lynd's death from multiple organ failure at a hospital in Warren, Ohio, on November 17, 2022, 5 days before his 93rd birthday.
+They had three children and remained married until his death.

+On November 17, 2022, Staughton Lynd died from multiple organ failure at a hospital in Warren, Ohio.
+It was five days before his 93rd birthday.

 Vietnam-era activism

 At Yale, Lynd became an outspoken opponent of the Vietnam War.
-His protest activities included speaking engagements, protest marches, and a controversial visit to Hanoi along with Herbert Aptheker and Tom Hayden on a fact-finding trip at the height of the war, which made him unwelcome to the Yale administration.
-As the protest movement became increasingly violent, Lynd began to have misgivings.
-As a self-described "social democratic pacifist" and "Marxist Existentialist Pacifist", he became more interested in the possibilities of local organizing.
-Lynd's obituary in The New York Times described his political influences as "drawing equal inspiration from Marxism, American abolitionism and Quaker pacifism".
+His protest activities included speaking engagements, protest marches, and a controversial visit to Hanoi along with Herbert Aptheker and Tom Hayden on a fact-finding trip in 1966, which made him unwelcome to the Yale administration.
+As the protest movement grew increasingly violent, Lynd began to have misgivings about the direction it was taking, and found himself estranged from the movement.
+As a self-described "social democratic pacifist" and "Marxist Existentialist Pacifist", he became interested in the possibilities of local grass-roots organizing.
+Lynd's New York Times obituary described his political influences as "drawing equal inspiration from Marxism, American abolitionism and Quaker pacifism".

 In 1967, Lynd signed a letter declaring his intention to refuse to pay taxes in protest against the Vietnam War, and urging other people to also take this stand.

 Labor activism

-In 1968, Lynd published his book Intellectual Origins of American Radicalism.
-It came under severe criticism by then-Marxist professor Eugene Genovese, writing in the New York Review of Books.
-Professor David Donald in reviewing the book called it "a major work in American intellectual history".
-About the Cambridge University 2009 reprint of the book, Commentary Magazine referred to it as an "established classic".
-It became clear that Yale would deny Lynd tenure, and he became unemployable in academia.
-Lynd relocated his family to Chicago.
+In 1968, Lynd published Intellectual Origins of American Radicalism.
+Although the book was praised by David Donald in Commentary magazine as "a major work in American intellectual history", it came under severe criticism from then-Marxist professor Eugene Genovese, writing in the New York Review of Books.
+As a result of the negative review—combined with Lynd's controversial reputation as an anti-war activist who had traveled to North Vietnam with Tom Hayden—it was soon clear that Yale would deny Lynd tenure.
+After losing his post at Yale, he became unemployable in academia.